Nockasm#

 Relation to canonical Nock#

 nockasm is a preprocessor, not a language.
 Every expression it accepts expands to a noun that is bit-identical to what you would write by hand.
-There is no runtime, no separate VM, and no overhead beyond the Python expansion step itself.
+There is no runtime, no separate VM, and no overhead beyond the expansion step itself.
 The benchmark programs bundled with the library (dec, add, factorial, fibonacci, ackermann) each expand to nouns bit-identical to the corresponding reference formulas from the Urbit benchmark suite.

 Note